-- We assess the appropriateness of the accounting policies applied by the Board of Management, of the accounting estimates made, and of the corresponding information provided in the notes to the accounts.
+- We assess the appropriateness of accounting policies used by the Board of Management, the reasonableness of accounting estimates made and of the related disclosures in the notes.

-- We assess the overall presentation, structure and content of the annual financial statements, including the notes to the accounts, and we assess whether they accurately describe the underlying business operations and events.
+- We have assessed the overall presentation, structure and content of the annual financial statements, including the notes, and assessed whether they convey a realistic picture of the underlying transactions and events.

 We communicate with those responsible for supervision in relation to such matters as the planned scope of the audit and the period covered by it, as well as any material audit conclusions, including significant weaknesses of the internal control system that we identify during the audit.
-We must provide a declaration to those responsible for supervision, confirming that we have satisfied the relevant independence requirements, and that we have discussed with them all the relationships and other issues that may reasonably be assumed to affect our independence, as well as the safeguards adopted in this regard, where relevant.
+We have made a declaration to the persons responsible for monitoring that we have complied with the relevant independence requirements and have discussed with them all relationships and other matters that could reasonably be expected to affect our independence and, where relevant, the safeguards put in place to protect it.

-Among the issues discussed with the people responsible for supervision, we identify the especially important audit issues which were the most significant in relation to the audit of the annual financial statements for the current reporting period.
-We describe these issues in our report, unless laws or other legal regulations prohibit the public disclosure of the issue concerned.
+Among the issues discussed with the people responsible for supervision, we identified the especially important audit issues which were the most significant in relation to the audit of the annual financial statements for the current reporting period.
+We described these issues in our report, unless laws or other legal regulations prohibited the public disclosure of the issue concerned.

 REPORT ON OTHER LEGAL AND REGULATORY OBLIGATIONS

-We were appointed as the auditor (Réviseur d'entreprises agréé) by the Board of Management on 6 May 2018.
-The uninterrupted duration of our mandate is a period of eight years, including previous extensions and re-appointments.
+We were appointed as Réviseur d'entreprises agréé by the Board of Management on 4 November 2019.
+The uninterrupted term of office, including prior extensions and reappointments, is nine years.

 The operations report is consistent with the annual financial statements and meets the applicable legal requirements.